Supporting you with its unassuming energy, Smoky Quartz is all about grounding, protecting, and letting your light shine.

 The Scottish Highlanders wore Smoky Quartz brooches and kilt pins.
-They placed them in the handles of ther sgian dubh, or daggers.
+They placed them in the handles of their sgian dubh, or daggers.

 Pagans used Smoky Quartz in their Samhain festival ending the summer harvest.

-In Victorian times, Smoky Quartz from the Mourne Mountains of Ireland were used as mourning jewels.
+In Victorian times, Smoky Quartz from the Mourne Mountains of Ireland was used as mourning jewels.

 There is a large Smoky Quartz in the Scottish Crown Jewels.

 Smoky Quartz is New Hampshire's official state gemstone and Scotland's national gemstone.

 World-famous deposits of Smoky Quartz with Amazonite are collected in Colorado.

 Ready to buy Smoky Quartz?

 Smoky Quartz is a positive addition to your crystal healing collection.
 Shop the Smoky Quartz Collection at Satin Crystals or find your favorite pieces for sale right here: